drowe67/freedv-gui/USER_MANUAL.md

-FreeDV has the ability to send FreeDV signal reports to various online spotting services by enabling the option in Tools-Options (in the Reporting tab) and specifying your callsign and grid square.
+FreeDV has the ability to send FreeDV signal reports to various online spotting services by enabling the option in Tools-Options (in the Reporting tab) and specifying your callsign and Maidenhead grid square.
 When enabled, this causes FreeDV to disable the free form **Txt Msg** field and only transmit the **Callsign** field.
 As this uses a different encoding format from the free-form text field, both sides of the contact must have this enabled for the contact to be reported.